List of largest daily changes in the Dow Jones Industrial Average: Largest point changes

 The Dow Jones Industrial Average was first published in 1896, but since the firms listed at that time were in existence before then, the index can be calculated going back to May 2, 1881.
-A loss of just over 24 percent on May 5, 1893, from 39.90 to 30.02 signaled the apex of the stock effects of the Panic of 1893; the 2008–09 crash was a 61.8 percent retracement thereof that began on October 11, 2007, and lasted until the closing low on March 9, 2009.
+A loss of just over 24 percent on May 5, 1893, from 39.90 to 30.02 signaled the apex of the stock effects of the Panic of 1893; the 2008 financial crisis was a 61.8 percent retracement thereof that began on October 11, 2007, and lasted until the closing low on March 9, 2009.

 The largest point drop in history occurred on March 16, 2020, when concerns over the ongoing COVID-19 pandemic engulfed the market, dropping the Dow Jones Industrial Average 2,997 points.
-The largest point gain (+2,113) occurred on March 24, 2020.
-As of August 4, 2020, all of the top seven and eight of the top ten largest point drops and point gains have been amid the 2020 stock market crash, which has been marked by extreme point swings.
+The largest point gain (+2,963) occurred on April 9, 2025.
+As of April 9, 2025, two of the top three greatest point drops and two of the top three greatest point gains were amid the 2020 stock market crash, which was marked by extreme point swings.

 Largest intraday point swings

 A point swing is the difference between the intraday high and the intraday low.
-(The intraday high may not be the same as the opening price; for instance, in the 2010 Flash Crash, the market reached an intraday high, higher than the opening price.)
+(The intraday high may not be the same as the opening price; for instance, in the 2010 flash crash, the market reached an intraday high, higher than the opening price.)

 This is distinguished from an intraday point drop or gain, which is the difference between the opening price and the intraday low or high.

 This table shows the largest intraday point swings since 1987.
-As the "Net Change" column shows, 11 of these 20 largest intraday swings occurred during days on which the Dow declined, and 9 occurred during days on which it advanced.
+As the "Net Change" column shows, 13 of these 20 largest intraday swings occurred during days on which the Dow declined, and 7 occurred during days on which it advanced.
 None of the top 20 occurred before the year 2018.

 During the 2020 stock market crash, fourteen of the top seventeen positions occurred in the month of March 2020.